 While you can adjust the amount of sugar to your desired level of sweetness, I would not omit the sugar completely from this recipe.
 To get a more satisfying, more well-rounded flavor to the daikon and cucumber, you need to have some sweetness to balance the sourness.
 The same goes for the pinch of salt...it helps offer some depth to the flavor.

-Store in a sealed jar or container in the fridge, and consume within 1-2 weeks.
+Store it in a sealed jar or container in the fridge, and consume within 1-2 weeks.

 If you like spice, add a teaspoon of dried chili flakes or halve1-2 fresh Thai chili peppers lengthwise and add them to the jar.
 Keep in mind that Thai chili peppers are very spicy, so one pepper will go a long way.